JitendraJSM/instaAutomate/Development.md

 # Controller

 Controller decides which task should be assigned to which agent or scraper and when that task should be done.

+# Posts Scraper

+- From posts page $('meta[name="description"]') content will have all meta data of post number of likes, comments, date of post and the description of post, as given below
+<meta name="description" content="19 likes, 0 comments - javascript_tips on April 25, 2018: &quot;Hey fellows!
+Just a simple tips today: short-circuits conditionals.

+#javascript #js #ecmascript #ecmascript6 #es6 #tips #tricks #daily #programming&quot;. ">

+- The link of image if it is image is $(".\_aagv img").src